Note: Prices and info have been updated and are current, as of June 2023.

 For a quick & cheap lunch in St Emilion, we can recommend Mie and Merlot, for its sandwiches and pastries.
 It’s just a small, casual place to grab something for takeaway or to eat at one of the few tables.
 You’ll likely pass by this cheap eatery from the train station into town.

 For an incredible value prix fixe lunch, try Restaurant Chez la Puce, where you can actually indulge in a 6-course set menu lunch for only €14!
 The only catch here is that it’s a bit out of the way.
 From the train station, you must walk about 12 minutes in the opposite direction from St Emilion village.

 Where To Drink in St Emilion on a Budget

 If the tastings during the winery tour aren’t enough for you, we have another spot to suggest… and it’s free!
 The Maison du Vin of Saint Emilion is located next to the tourism center and they generously offer complimentary tastings throughout their impressive wine selection.
 Check the times in advance because these free wine tastings don’t last all day.

 During our last visit, open tastings were from 2:00-5:30 pm.
 So go enjoy your free tastings there.
 Then with all the money you’re saving from forgoing an expensive packaged tour, perhaps consider buying a bottle or two of the local St Emilion wine.

 Saint Emilion Day Trip for Under €50

 So that is exactly how you can go from Bordeaux to St Emilion for under €50.
-Either follow the directions by train laid out within this post or take the €40 Bordeaux Vineyards Wine Tasting Half Day Trip that departs on Wednesdays and Sundays.
-Whichever route you take, it should prove to be an economical and fun day in this historic & charming place in the world.
+Either follow the directions by train laid out within this post or take the €53 Bordeaux Vineyards Wine Tasting Half-Day Trip that departs on Sundays or Mondays.
+Or join a small-group tour.

 If you want to save this Saint Emilion post for later, pin this to your travel Pinterest boards for future reference: